 Animals that are on a good gut health program, nutritionally and from a feed hygiene perspective, tend to be more resilient and able to overcome viral challenges.
 From a nutrition standpoint, the two areas of interest when building resiliency are bacillus technology and refined functional carbohydrates (RFCs).

 The first technology is designed to prevent pathogens from impacting the gut.
-With bacillus technology, a feed ingredient can be designed specific to your dairy to help build immunity against the pathogens on your farm.
+With bacillus technology, a feed additive can be designed specifically to your dairy to impact the pathogens present on your farm.
 A survey of your farm and surrounding area can give us an idea of the microbial population present.
 We can then customize a blend of bacillus strains that will be effective at mitigating whatever pathogens are present in the environment.

 Other technologies that include RFCs are designed to move pathogens through the digestive tract without harming the cow.
 These products are developed from the yeast cell wall and the resulting ingredients – mannanoligosaccharides (MOS), beta glucans (BG) and other products – can mimic the gut wall so pathogens adhere to them and pass through the gut without harming the cow.
 Adding a highly refined source of bentonite to the RFCs can help further target mycotoxins specifically.